PecFent (fentanyl citrate) nasal spray - Important risk minimisation information for healthcare professionals

 |400||400||One spray administered into one nostril|

 Initial dose• The initial dose of PecFent to treat episodes of BTP is always 100 micrograms (one spray), even in patients switching from other fentanyl containing products for their BTP.• Patients must wait at least 4 hours before treating another episode of BTP with PecFent.

-Method of titration• Patients should be prescribed an initial titration supply of one bottle (8 sprays) of PecFent 100 micrograms/spray.• Patients whose initial dose is 100 micrograms and who need to titrate to a higher dose due to a lack of effect can be instructed to use two 100 microgram sprays (one in each nostril) for their next BTP episode.
+Method of titration• Patients should be prescribed an initial titration supply of one bottle (2 sprays or 8 sprays) of PecFent 100 micrograms/spray.• Patients whose initial dose is 100 micrograms and who need to titrate to a higher dose due to a lack of effect can be instructed to use two 100 microgram sprays (one in each nostril) for their next BTP episode.
 If this dose is not successful, the patient may be prescribed a bottle of PecFent 400 micrograms/spray and instructed to change to one 400 microgram spray for their next episode of pain.
 If this dose is not successful, the patient may be instructed to increase to two 400 microgram sprays (one in each nostril).• From treatment initiation, patients should be closely followed and the dose titrated until an effective dose is reached and confirmed for two consecutively treated episodes of BTP.

 Titration in patients switching between immediate-release fentanyl containing productsSubstantial differences may exist in the pharmacokinetic profile of immediate-release fentanyl medicinal products, which result in clinically important differences in the rate and extent of absorption of fentanyl.
 Therefore, when switching between fentanyl containing medicinal products indicated for treatment of breakthrough pain, including intranasal formulations, it is essential that patients are again titrated with the new medicinal product, and not switched on a dose-for-dose (microgram-for-microgram) basis.